 Best For: Wildlife-lovers who don’t want to go all the way to the Osa Peninsula, people willing to trade some humidity for a little more lush jungle than you would find up north.

-The Caribbean side of Costa Rica is a less-frequented tourist spot, and the caveat is that I haven’t personally visited this area.
+The Caribbean coast is a laid-back choice for your Costa Rica vacation.
+The caveat here is that I haven’t personally visited this area yet.
 The one place I for sure want to see here is Tortuguero National Park, a remote park accessible only by boat and a nesting spot for three different species of sea turtle.

 The Caribbean coast of Costa Rica is known for being less developed and less touristy than the Pacific coast and for having a different, more Afro-Caribbean culture.
 Lush jungle and stunning beaches can be found here around Puerto Viejo and Cahuita.